nihole/wikigraph/README.md

   - graphviz
   - wgraph

+You have 4 examples in wg_examples.
+So you have 4 graphs and 4 YAML files discribing the structure of these graphs.

 Refer to examples with explanations:

+**EXAMPLE1.
+Root and direct contradiction**

 Open YAML file in the directory YOUR_GIT_FOLDER_PAT/wg_examples/example1.yml (or https://github.com/nihole/wg_examples/blob/main/yaml/example1.yml in my github repository).

-This YAML file represents direct a **contradiction example**.
+This YAML file represents a **direct contradiction example**.
 To create graph based on this structure run the python file:

  python3 YOUR_GIT_FOLDER_PAT/wikigraph/**wgraph.py** YOUR_GIT_FOLDER_PATH/wg_examples/yaml/**example1.yml** YOUR_GIT_FOLDER_PATH/wg_examples/**example4**